lunandromeda/hangman461/README.md

 - In **milestone 2**, we started with a basic game where the user guesses letters from a fixed list of fruits.
 - In **milestone 3**, the game evolved into a Hangman game where a word is chosen, and the user guesses letters until they reveal the whole word or make too many incorrect guesses.
 - In **milestone 4**, the game progresses further by introducing the concept of a class-based structure.
+- In **milestone 5**, the game adds a full game loop that handles winning and losing conditions, with continuous feedback to the player.

 The aim of the project is to reinforce Python concepts, such as:
 - Loops (`while`, `for`)